 1829: Published “Signs of the Times” in the Edinburgh Review”.

-1831: Takes a long time to find a publisher for “Sartor Resartus” which is a mixture of novel and autobiography about the value of clothes and human values.
+1831: Carlyle takes a long time to find a publisher for “Sartor Resartus” which is a mixture of novel and autobiography about the value of clothes and human values.
 Eventually it is taken up by Fraser’s Magazine.
 Meets John Stuart Mill.

 1832: The American writer Ralph Waldo Emerson visits him in Scotland.